-The Relationship Matrix is a powerful tool for visualizing the connections between the elements in any two Packages, in an interface resembling a spreadsheet with rows and columns.
-The tool is particularly powerful when used with Requirements, and allows an engineer to see how Requirements are related to other elements, including other Requirements.
+The Relationship Matrix is a great tool for visualizing the connections between the elements in any two Packages, in an interface resembling a spreadsheet with rows and columns.
+The tool is particularly useful when used with Requirements, and allows an engineer to see how Requirements are related to other elements, including other Requirements.

-The Relationship Matrix can be opened from the ribbon option 'Design > Impact > Matrix'.
+The Relationship Matrix can be opened from the ribbon option 'Design > Package > Package/Matrix'.
 Select whether the current Package is the source Package, target Package, or both.